When is a Salesperson Entitled to Overtime Pay in California?

 The first exemption, the exemption for employees who are paid primarily in commissions, is relatively straightforward.
 A salesperson is exempt and not entitled to overtime pay if more than half of her pay is in commissions, so long as her hourly earnings are more than 1.5 times the minimum wage.
 See Cal.
 Code Regs., tit.
 8, § 11040, subd.
 3(D).
 In most cases, the question whether the commission pay exemption applies can be determined by looking at the salesperson’s pay documentation and hours worked to determine whether (1) she earns at least $13.50 per hour (the California minimum wage of $9.00 per hour multiplied by 1.5), and (2) over half of her earnings are commissions.
 If both of these are true, the salesperson is exempt and not eligible for overtime pay.

-However, some employees who receive more than half of their pay in “commissions” may still be entitled to overtime pay because not all payments an employer designates as “commissions” are commissions under California law.
+However, some employees who receive more than half of their pay in “commissions” may still be entitled to overtime pay because not all payments an employer designates as “commissions” are actually considered commissions, under California law.
 See Ramirez v.
 Yosemite Water Company, Inc., 20 Cal.
 4th 785, 803-04 (1999).
 To qualify as a commission, a payment must be based on the amount or value of the sale of the employer’s goods or services that are sold by the salesperson.
 Harris v.
 Investor’s Business Daily, Inc., 138 Cal.
 App.
 4th 28, 37 (2006).
 Courts have held that commission pay may be based on the number of sales made by the salesperson, the value of the sales, or the employer’s profit on the sales.
 See Areso v.
 CarMax, Inc., 195 Cal.
 App.
 4th 996, 1006 (2011); Muldrow v.
 Surrex Solutions Corp., 208 Cal App.
 4th1381, 1395 (2012).
 But a payment based on the actual production of a good or rendering of a service is not a commission under California law.
 See Keyes Motors, Inc. v.
 DLSE, 197 Cal.
 App.
 3d 557 (1988).
 A car mechanic whose wages are calculated as a percentage of what the car owner pays the mechanic’s employer is not being paid a “commission.”
 Id.
 A widget manufacturer whose pay is based on the number of widgets she produces per hour isn’t either.

 In sum, most frontline salespeople who earn less than half of their compensation in commissions are entitled to overtime pay, as are some employees who receive payments characterized by their employers as “commissions” but whose primary job duty is not making sales.